tim2000s/Boost-master-v3/README.md

  0 or negative.v3

- It also has variable insulin percentage determined by the user, and while boost time is valid, an the algorithm can bolus up to a maximum bolus defined by the user in preferences.
+ It also has variable insulin percentage determined by the user, and while boost time is valid, the algorithm can bolus up to a maximum bolus defined by the user in preferences.

 The intention of this code is to deliver an early, larger bolus when rises are detected to intiate UAM deviations and to allow the algorithm to be more aggressive.
 Other than Boost, it